JingYiDataInnovations/CTBF/readme.md

 - Missions/World

-		1) Pray for Siu-Yuk and the Children of Promise career training center: Siu-Yuk helps to lead the Children of Promise ministry in East Asia, that helps people with physical and mental disabilities.
-This organization recently received funding from the local government to start a second career training center in the city where they are located.
-Pray that God will help Siu-Yuk and her coworkers to get this second center off to a good start, and would use it to open up natural opportunities to share the gospel.

-		2) Pray for Lu Tsun-En as he prepares to speak online to FICCC, works on dissertation: Tsun-En, who works full-time with Ambassadors for Christ and is supported by FICCC, will be sharing messages on Friday, September 11 and Sunday, September 13.
-Let’s pray for God to bless his preparation and use him to bring the Lord’s Word to our congregation.
-Let’s also ask God to bless his current efforts to finish his Ph.D. dissertation in theology and use this process to make him a more effective minister of God’s Word.

-		3) Pray for the Lord to use FICCC to reach Chinese living in Ithaca: There are a significant number of Chinese living in Ithaca who are not Christians, some of whom are open to the gospel, especially given the challenges created by the current pandemic.
-Pray that God would work in the hearts of these people that might be drawn to learn more about the gospel.
-Pray as well that members of FICCC would be sensitive to the Spirit’s leading and have opportunities to invite them to join a fellowship meetings or Sunday worship.
+		1) Pray for God to bless the ministry of Second Wind Cottages in Ithaca: FICCC supports a Christian group in Ithaca called Second Wind Cottages that shares the gospel with homeless people and provides temporary housing for them in order to help them get back on their own feet.
+Pray that God blesses this ministry and uses it to draw many needy souls to Christ, especially in the midst of the pandemic and increased risk of homelessness.

+		 2) Pray for Brother Li Yue as he prepares for full-time ministry: Li Yue was part of FICCC during his time at Cornell from 2005 to 2008 and feels a strong sense of calling to minister to Chinese students.
+FICCC started supporting his online theological study via Gordon-Conwell in January this year.
+Yue is currently seeking God’s guidance about when to shift to full-time study (he is leaning towards Fall 2021).
+Let’s pray for God to give him clear direction as he makes this decision, and to bless his study of the Bible to prepare him for effective ministry.